cloro

 Key features

-• Share-of-voice leaderboards and prompt-level attribution on the AI tracking side
+• Share-of-voice leaderboards and prompt-level attribution on the AI tracking side.

 Pros

-• AI engine coverage rivals dedicated AI visibility tools
+• AI engine coverage rivals dedicated AI visibility tools.

 Cons

-• Platform breadth means longer onboarding than a focused SERP-only API
+• Platform breadth means longer onboarding than a focused SERP-only API.

 Pricing.
-Included in every SE Ranking plan starting from $129/month.
+Included in every plan from $129/month.
 Pay-as-you-go from $50 with non-expiring credits.

 7. TrajectData (ValueSERP & Scale SERP) — best budget option